-- Any payments deducted or deductible from your employees' pay. - Penalties, interest, or special administrative taxes not included in the contribution rate the state assigned to you. - Voluntary contributions paid to get a lower assigned rate.
+• Any payments deducted or deductible from your employees' pay.

+• Penalties, interest, or special administrative taxes not

+included in the contribution rate the state assigned to you.
+Voluntary contributions you paid to get a lower assigned rate.

+Additional credit.
 You may receive an additional credit if you have a state experience rate lower than 5.4% (.054).
 This applies even if your rate is different during the year.
-This additional credit is equal to the difference between actual payments and the amount you would have been required to pay at 5.4%.
+This additional credit is the difference between your actual state payments and the amount you would have been required to pay at 5.4%.